The first month

 Learn about our organization

-Corporate culture at the BC Public Service.
+Corporate culture at the BC Public Service

-The role of your ministry or branch.
 Check out information on your ministry intranet or local area network (LAN) that describes the objectives and type of work done at your ministry and branch.
 Look for things like:

 • An integrated strategic plan or ministry service plan